mholling/nswtopo/sources/nsw/README.markdown

 This map source retrieves and renders additional layers for pipelines, electricity transmission lines and cableways (mostly gondolas and ski chairlifts).
 They are not incorporated in the main topographic map since the server is unreliable and subject to discontinuation.
 Include `nsw/topo-extras` after `nsw/topographic` to add these extra layers.

-## Holdings

-The `nsw/holdings` layer overlays property boundaries and the names of landowners.
-This information may be useful to rogainers when planning a course.
-(No information is available for the ACT.)

-**Layer not available as of June 2016**

 ## Reserves

 Include the `nsw/reserves` layer to add boundaries and labels for NSW national parks, natures reserves, state conservation areas and state forests.